patrykwitek/Garden-Design-App-.NET-Angular/README.md

 <a name="projects"></a>
 ## 4. User's Projects 🧑‍💻

-### Adding projects

 Users can create their own designs.
-At the moment, he or she can give them width and depth, but the functionality for creating a new design will be extended in the future.
+At the moment, garden designer can set their width and depth, but the functionality for creating a new design will be extended in the future.
+Project owners can also delete and edit projects.

 https://github.com/user-attachments/assets/96d7864d-bb5c-4b5b-b971-9e60eac9b506

-### Editing projects

-*This functionality will come in the future*

-### Removing projects

-*This functionality will come in the future*

 <a name="adding"></a>
 ## 5. Adding Elements 🌿